EiPhyuSinn/CCTV-Recording-Data-Retrieval-and-Analysis/README.md

 - Environment Variables
 - MONGODB_URL_STRING: Connection string for MongoDB.
 - REGION_DATA: Dictionary mapping region names to API URLs for CCTV data retrieval.
-## Contributing
-- Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines: